coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/ai_security_overview.md

   This will always be an applicable threat, independent of your use-case, simply because the model behaviour matters by definition.
 Nevertheless, the risk level may sometimes be accepted as shown below.

   This means that you always need to have in place the following:
-  - [General governance controls](/goto/governancecontrols/) (e.g. maintaining a documented inventory of AI applications and implementing mechanisms to ensure appropriate oversight and accountability.)
+  - [General governance controls](/goto/governancecontrols/) (e.g., maintaining a documented inventory of AI applications and implementing mechanisms to ensure appropriate oversight and accountability.)
-  - [Controls to limit effects of unwanted model behaviour](/goto/limitunwanted/) (e.g. human oversight when necessary, model least privilege for agents)
+  - [Controls to limit effects of unwanted model behaviour](/goto/limitunwanted/) (e.g., human oversight when necessary, model least privilege for agents)

-  Question: Is the model GenAI (e.g. a Large Language Model)?
+  Question: Is the model GenAI (e.g., a Large Language Model)?
-  - Protect against [prompt injection](/goto/directpromptinjection/) when an attacker can control the model input (e.g. a prompt), and with not too much effort create output that is too harmful - for example: offensive output, dangerous information, misinformation, or triggering harmful functions (Agentic AI).
+  - Protect against [prompt injection](/goto/directpromptinjection/) when an attacker can control the model input (e.g., a prompt), and with not too much effort create output that is too harmful - for example: offensive output, dangerous information, misinformation, or triggering harmful functions (Agentic AI).
 This is particularly the case if model input comes from end-users and output goes straight to them, or can trigger functions.
 The first question is: has the model supplier done enough according to your risk appetite.
 For this, you can check tests that the supplier or others have performed tests and when not available: do these tests yourself.
 What you accept, in other words: what you find too much effort in combination with too harmful, depends on your context.
 If a user wants the AI to say something offensive: do you regard it as a problem if that user succeeds in getting offended?
 Do you regard it as a problem if users can get a recipe to make poison - given that they can get this from many other AI's out there.
 See the linked threat section for more details.
   - Protect against [indirect prompt injection](/goto/indirectpromptinjection/) when your system inserts untrusted data in a prompt e.g. you retrieve somebody's resume and include it in a prompt.

   Question: Who trains/finetunes the model?
   - The supplier: protect against [Supply chain model poisoning](/goto/supplymodelpoison/): obtaining or working with a model that has been manipulated to behave in unintended ways.
-This is done through proper [supply chain management](/goto/supplychainmanage/) (e.g. selecting a trustworthy supplier and verifying the authenticity of the model).
+This is done through proper [supply chain management](/goto/supplychainmanage/) (e.g., selecting a trustworthy supplier and verifying the authenticity of the model).
 This is to gain assurance on the security posture of the provider, meaning the provider prevents model poisoning during development, including data poisoning, and uses uncompromised data.
-If the risk of data poisoning remains unacceptable, implementing post-training countermeasures can be an option if you have the expertise and if you have access to the model parameters (e.g. open source weights).
+If the risk of data poisoning remains unacceptable, implementing post-training countermeasures can be an option if you have the expertise and if you have access to the model parameters (e.g., open source weights).
 See [POISONROBUSTMODEL](/goto/poisonrobustmodel/).
 Note that providers are typically not very open about their security countermeasures, which means that it can be challenging to gain sufficient assurance.
 Regulations will hopefully help achieve more provider transparency.
 For more details, see [ready made models](/goto/readymademodel/).
   - You: you need to protect against [development-time model poisoning](/goto/modelpoison/) which includes model poisoning, data poisoning and obtaining poisoned data or a poisoned pre-trained model in case you're finetuning the model.

   Why not train/finetune a model yourself?
 There are many third party and open source models that may be able to perform the required task, perhaps after some fine tuning.
 Organizations often choose external GenAI models because they are typically general purpose, and training is difficult and expensive (often millions of dollars).
 Finetuning of generative AI is also not often performed by organizations given the cost of compute and the complexity involved.
 Some GenAI models can be obtained and run on your own infrastructure.
 The reasons for this can be lower cost (if it is an open source model), and the fact that sensitive input information does not have to be sent externally.
 A reason to use an externally hosted GenAI model can be the quality of the model.